-In addition to the family and the endocrinologist, other professionals may need to be involved as the child responds to GH treatment.
-Since calorie needs may change with increased growth, a consultation with a dietitian should be considered to ensure that the child is receiving proper nutrition.
-Any specialists that the child normally sees on a regular basis (e.g., eye doctor, dentist, orthopedist, physical therapist, etc.) should be made aware that the child is starting growth hormone treatment.
-Knowing that there will be a period of rapid growth may affect how often those professionals will need to monitor or treat the child in their area of specialty.
+In addition to the family and the endocrinologist, other professionals may need to be involved as the individual responds to GH treatment.
+Since calorie needs may change with increased growth or improved muscle mass, a consultation with a dietitian should be considered to ensure proper balanced nutrition including vitamin supplementation if indicated to promote growth.
+Any specialists normally seen on a regular basis (e.g., eye doctor, dentist, orthopedist, physical therapist, etc.) should be made aware that the individual is starting growth hormone treatment.
+Knowing that there will be a period of rapid growth may affect how often those professionals will need to monitor or treat the individual in their area of specialty.